Atreidae/BounShell/README.md

 ```

 ## Initial Setup.
-ATM this tool is mainly designed for the ISE and thus all of it's configuration takes place there.
+ATM this tool is mainly designed for the ISE and thus all of its configuration takes place there.
-Start up the ISE and run **Start-BounShell** this will load the module into memory and add the options to the Add-Ons menu
+Start up the ISE and run **Start-BounShell** this will load the module into memory and add the options to the Add-Ons menu.
 Now in the ISE Add-Ons menu navigate to BounShell > Settings...

-If you dont want to use the ISE, you can run **Show-BsGuiElements** to show the same menu
+If you dont want to use the ISE, you can run **Show-BsGuiElements** to show the same menu.

-Fill in the details for your tenants as appropriate hit **Save Config** and close the window.
+Fill in the details for your tenants as appropriate, hit **Save Config** and close the window.

-You can now connect to any of the specified tenants by navigating to the Add-On's menu > BounShell > Tenant Name
+You can now connect to any of the specified tenants by navigating to the Add-Ons menu > BounShell > Tenant Name.

 Not using the ISE?
 Run **Connect-BsO365Tenant** and choose a tenant to connect to.